 The Furies in Popular Culture

-From literature to paintings, from poetry to theater: the Furies were often described, depicted, and adored.
+From literature and paintings to poetry and theater: the Furies were often described, depicted, and adored.
 How the Furies were portrayed in popular culture is a large part of their significance in ancient and modern times.

-The first appearance of the ancient goddesses was, like we already mentioned, in Homer’s Iliad.
+The first appearance of the ancient goddesses was in Homer’s Iliad.
 It tells the story of the Trojan War, something that is believed to be a significant occurrence in Greek history.
 In Iliad, they are described as figures who ‘take vengeance on men, whosoever hath sworn a false oath’.

 Aeschylus’ Oresteia